elimgoodman/elimgoodman.github.io/ideas/cyclops/index.md

 - Because the site is currently small, using hacky tools works.
 However, as the site scales up, I'm dreading the prospect of having to migrate everything to some other platform.
 - Specifying dependencies between or variations of individual reports is extremely difficult, and I've solved the problems I've encountered in extremely inelegant ways

-I explored some existing products, but they fell short on a few dimensions:
+I explored some existing "business intelligence" products, but they fell short on a few dimensions:

+- All of the tools that I found were built for less technical people.
+I was looking for something that was closer to an IDE than to a out-of-the-box solution.
-- The kinds of transformations and explorations that I need to do are not well supported by current "business intelligence" tools.
+- To that end, the kinds of transformations and explorations that I need to do were not well supported.
 Most just offer SQL as the way to manipulate data.
 - They were not geared towards ingesting stream-like data (logs, events).
 - Price and "enterprise-yness".
 Seriously!
 I couldn't actually play around with most of the things I was interested in.
 They also cost a bajillion dollars.
+- [Hue](http://gethue.com/) is *so close* to what I was looking for, but unfortunately it's very confusing and poorly designed.
+It's also hard to get up and running quickly.

 ### What I Want